Published February 5, 2020

 “We want to stimulate interest and attract talented individuals into the field,” says Greg Wilding, professor and chair of the Department of Biostatistics, School of Public Health and Health Professions.
 According to Wilding, many students in quantitative disciplines haven’t been exposed to the research-based work of biostatisticians, and the institute aims to provide that introduction.

 The institute started in December with a week focused on an overview of biostatistics and exploration of other topics, such as study design, statistical genetics, careers in biostatistics and more.

 Brains primed, students then began a month-long project, guided by faculty mentors.

 The projects culminated in a poster session at the end of January.
 There, students presented the results of their statistical inquiries into topics that ranged from an investigation of characteristics affecting the incidence of heart attacks to the effect of math final-exam scores on awards earned by high school students.

-Bioinformatics and computer science student Catherine Krivokrysenko says her statistics professor, Dietrich Kuhlman, had recommended she attend the institute.
-Her poster described her work conducting a secondary analysis of the quality of life of cancer patients.
+Bioinformatics and computer science student Rin Krivokrysenko says their statistics professor, Dietrich Kuhlman, had recommended they attend the institute.
+Their poster described their work conducting a secondary analysis of the quality of life of cancer patients.

-Krivokrysenko says she can already see the benefit of the experience.
-“My main career path is biostatistics,” she explains, “and this was a good step-by-step overview and a chance to learn more about what you can do.
+Krivokrysenko says they can already see the benefit of the experience.
+“My main career path is biostatistics,” they explain, “and this was a good step-by-step overview and a chance to learn more about what you can do.
 One of our speakers invented a vaccine, so you realize you can make a difference in the world.”